OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 Using target discovery during a deployment means that there may be no existing targets at the start of a deployment.
 To allow deployments to start without any targets:

 1. Navigate to **{{Projects,{Project name},Deployments,Settings}}**.
-1. Expand the **Deployment Targets Required** and select the "Allow deployments to be created when there are no deployment targets" option.
+1. Expand the **Deployment Targets Required** and select the **Allow deployments to be created when there are no deployment targets** option.
 1. Click **SAVE**.

 ## Examples